Reimarleo/Enron/README.md

 This is not a perfect method as it doesn't account for email addresses being added or removed from a conversation.
 It is also not abvious what constitutes a conversation.

+## Running the script

+The script require the input data file to be named emails.csv and to be located in the same directory where the py file is located.
+Also the outputs will be written in the same direcory.
+The outputs are:

+1. A JSON file with the processed data
+2. A conversation extracted from the data and written in chronological orl order

 ## Language and libraries
 Python 3.6